Danirazi/Alx-pre_course/README.md

-On my to becoming a Software Engineer
+On my way to becoming a Software Engineer